 When deciding on the average session length of your game, you need to consider your audience.
-Do adults play games while they’re commuting to work want to play for the same duration as a child with no responsibilities?
+Do adults play games while they’re commuting to work and want to play for the same duration as a child with no responsibilities?
 Probably not.
 Your adult players will have one eye on the time and won’t hesitate to quit your game if something of a higher priority comes along.
 Your average game session depends on your type of game and your audience.

 One way to find out the ideal game session for your game is to use an established game as a reference.
 Download the most popular game in your genre, play a few levels and time the game sessions.
 You can use this as a base for your own game session length.
 Maybe you can even find a tweak that improves upon the popular game’s session length.

 Giving your players mini-goals can be a simple way to ward of game fatigue.
 In-game achievements and daily rewards allow you to boost the morale of players on a regular basis.
 This effective technique can be a major part of your player retention strategy.

 In-game achievements mirror our real-life needs for basic things such as food and money.
 By earning achievements in a game, we get the same feeling of satisfaction as we do in real life when we attain essential items.
 You can have a range of in-game achievements, varied by difficulty, for players to aim for.

 Daily rewards work well as a player retention tactic because it encourages people to play your game every day.
 If they can have more fun simply by playing every day, then they’re likely to stick around to play for longer.